FlyingCow31/FlyingCow31/README.md

 * /!\ All PRs with no explaination will be deleted, i'm here to learn I don't care about my issues being fixed !

 ## My contributions :
-I'm the direct owner of EPITYGMATA.
+I'm the direct owner of EPITYGMATA/EPI Studios.

 We are a group of developers which makes websites, minecraft plugins, discord bot and discord servers.
 If you wish to order or to check out what we can do, just check our
 [github](https://github.com/Epitygmata) !